 Perhaps, the only thing that would keep me from wearing one for a sort of quickie scuba dive in the reefs is the aforementioned glassbox-type sapphire crystal.
 While looking extremely cool (in that playfully elegant early James Bond movies kind of way,) the crystal is not protected from occasional bumps over hard objects and, as we all know it, synthetic sapphire doesn’t like very much to be bumped over rocks, bricks and this sort of dangerous things.

 Unlike the legendary Polaris, the Seastrong Diver Heritage won’t stun you with the extra-contrast dial.
-The luminous hands that come only silver-toned with white-colored Superluminova compound filling almost all of their width don’t look very contrast over the silver-colored dial (although the ref.
-AL-525G4H6 with its black dial and dark blue rotating ring is actually quite readable, it, unfortunately, looks a lot less imposing than the versions with black and silver faces,) and exactly the same goes for the stick-shaped hour markers: their seemingly rhodium-plated surface doesn’t stand out very well against the “silver” of the dial.
+The luminous hands that come only silver-toned with white-colored Superluminova compound filling almost all of their width don’t look contrast over the silver-colored dial (although the ref.
+AL-525G4H6 with its black dial and dark blue rotating ring is actually quite readable, it, unfortunately, looks a lot less imposing than the versions with black and silver faces,) and exactly the same goes for the stick-shaped hour markers: their seemingly rhodium-plated surface doesn’t stand out well against the “silver” of the dial.

 Well, it is still legible enough for most scenarios and this is primarily a dress watch so I would give it at least four stars out of possible five for the dial.